Justin-Insight/mymindteam.com/content/test/child/_index.md

         button_url: /test/child/targeted-subject-testing-children/
         button_text: Learn More
     - heading: Comprehensive subject test
+      subheading: >-
-      subheading: "Test your child for dyslexia, dysgraphia and dyscalculia all in one comprehensive test with a school psychologist assessing:"
+        Test your child for dyslexia, dysgraphia and dyscalculia all in one comprehensive test with a school psychologist assessing:
-      body: >-
+      body: |-
         - Reading, writing and math achievement
         - Cognitive IQ
         - Detailed personal and academic history
       price: $2,000
       button: